 If you are a grandparent or other family member raising a child who is not your own, you may wish to consider applying for a legal order to formalise the situation.
 A legal order will confirm that the child is to live with you and give you the right to be involved in making decisions about their care and upbringing.

-Kinship carers often have one of the following legal orders ( Bear in mind these are the options in England and Wales – there is a different system in Scotland):
+Kinship carers often have one of the following legal orders.
+If you are unsure of which one applies to you please download our guide on Special Guardianship or Child Arrangements Order?
+(Bear in mind these are the options in England and Wales – there is a different system in Scotland):

 Other arrangements include: